 Therefore, if you have a sibling that is suddenly taking complete control over your parent’s finances, you may want to look even closer at the finances to ensure nothing bad is going on.

 3. The Sibling Insists on Being with the Parent When Others Are Visiting

 This one is a major red flag because it shows potentially controlling and overbearing behavior.
 The family member is likely looking to stay close to the aging parent to avoid getting their scam exposed.

 If the family member is taking steps to avoid allowing the aging parent to go out on their own with other family members or to invite people over without them being present, they are likely threatening them for exposing what is really going on.

 4. The Elderly Person Doesn’t Know Their Current Financial Situation

 This is a major red flag – especially if the elderly person doesn’t have dementia or other related illnesses that could influence them knowing about their own finances.

 If they are in-the-dark about their own finances, it could be a clear sign that they are being taken advantage of by someone in their family.
-A lot of parents will give their adult children the ability to control their finances, but it doesn’t mean they should be left in the dark.
-If the adult child (your sibling) is leaving your parent out of the loop, it could indicate they are up to no good.
+Many parents will give their adult children the ability to control their finances, but it doesn’t mean they should be left in the dark.
+If the adult child (your sibling) leaves your parent out of the loop, it could indicate they are up to no good.